SamStonehouse/EVE-DB-API/README.md

 __API Settings__
 `lib/api/api-settings.js`

-Settings are the routes you wish to use, for example the `api` route specifies the base to which queries will be answered.
-All can be empty.
+Settings are the routes you wish to use, for example the `api` route specifies the base route.

 __Other Settings__